pkovacs/matrix/README.md

     $ cannon/cannon -m ../test/6x6.txt

-Note that running the program with 1 process only causes it to use sequential multiplication which can be useful for reference comparision to the parallel processing result when running with more than 1 process.
+Note that running the program with 1 process causes it to use sequential multiplication which can be useful for reference comparision to the parallel processing result when running with more than 1 process.